damiyu/cse15l-lab-reports/lab-report-1-week-4.md

 ![Image](error2.png)
 The output should've been "[https://canvas.ucsd.edu]"

 The test file "test-file3.md" was the failure-inducing input for bug #2.
-The bug for "test-file3.md" was a missing parenthesis to close the second link, which meant it shouldn't have counted as a link.
-The symptom that lead to bug #2 was an extra unexpected link.
+The bug for "test-file3.md" was a missing parenthesis to close a second link, which meant the link was faulty.
+The symptom that lead to bug #2 was a string index out of bounds exception.

 ## Bug 3